ramayaser66/java-fundamentals/README.md

  it has a constructor that creates reviews for the restaurant. the review class is extended to the restaurant class so that I can add a review to a specified restaurant using the name of that restaurant and I can edit the starts number with the new review by adding numberOfStars.

+lab-7

+a continuation of lab 6
+- we built a new class Shop that has  a name, description, and price. it has a constructor it contains a method called toString that we can override the object class so  we can get the data for the object itself not the address. it contains a addReview method that adds a review for each shop.
+Add tests for the basics of your Shop class.

+- we also built a Theater should have a name and all of the movies currently showing there. it has a  a constructor it has an addMovie method to add movies that are shown in that theater and removeMovie instance methods to remove movies that are no longer in that theater. it also has a toString method

+ allow to add reviews whether to the theater or the movies displayed in it.